minimapletinytools/smarties/src/NotSoSmarties/README.md

 # NotSoSmarties

-## This module is the old design and left here for reference.
-This module in the near future.
-Documentation for this module follows:
+## This module is the old design and left here for my own reference.
+This module will be DELETED in the near future.
+Below is the old documentation:

 Smarties is a general purpose [behavior tree](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)) library written in Haskell.
 Smarties supports utility computation functions within the trees for advanced decision making.
 Smarties implements many of the design patterns outlined in this [paper](https://course.ccs.neu.edu/cs5150f13/readings/dill_designpatterns.pdf) and probably some that aren't.